-But if your partner (spouse or civil partner) is the one from Spain, you must request the residence permit as a family member of an EU citizen.
+But if your partner (spouse or civil partner), ascendants or descendants are the ones from Spain, then you must also consider the residence permit as a family member of an EU citizen.

 If don’t want to worry about the boring paperwork stuff, documents, and legal procedures …

 Let us take care of it!